Purpose of the document

 - Multiple means of payment: the wallet supports several of means of payment

-The data of the means of payment are directly supplied by the customer and stored by WL Sips.
+The data of the means of payment are directly supplied by the customer and stored by Worldline Sips.
 Therefore, you do not have to convey them, which frees you from PCI DSS constraints.

 The table below describes in detail the options available in the wallet for every interface: